Budd Company: Argentina

 There are several Budd coaches, combines, and buffet-diner cars running in the Buenos Aires-Mar del Plata corridor.
 They are run as a luxury service during the summer months.
 The coaches and combines are in their original condition while the buffet-diner car had to be partially remodeled after a fire.
 They were originally purchased by the Chesapeake and Ohio Railroad but were sold before they could be used.
 Currently the train runs with one combine, three coaches, and a buffet-diner car, pulled by either an EMD GT22 or an English Electric locomotive.

 Wind power

 In 1939, the Budd company designed and fabricated the stainless steel skin for the blades of the Smith–Putnam wind turbine, the largest in the world for forty years.

 Industrial facilities

 Budd operated at multiple sites in the Philadelphia area.
 It had a brick factory in Nicetown.
 An automobile parts factory on Hunting Park Avenue closed in 2002.
+Rail car manufacturing was accomplished at the Red Lion Plant at Red Lion and Verree Roads in Philadelphia.
 The company moved its headquarters from Philadelphia to Troy, Michigan, in 1972.
 In 2002, the company operated 39 factories with approximately 12,000 employees in North America.